frederic-perez/AmE-dictionary/data/dictionary.md

 __caddish__ :two::hammer:
 __Caddy__ Cadillac.
 __cadence__ _n_ :two::hammer:
 __cadged__ _v_ :two: To cadge is to plead or beg for something.
-A hungry child might cadge an extra cookie from her dad while he's baking. _He cadged money and bribed guards._
+A hungry child might cadge an extra cookie from her dad while he’s baking. _He cadged money and bribed guards._
 __cadre__ _n_ :six::hammer: _The collectible cadre of brands._ _Party cadres._ _A cadre of layers._
 __caduceus__ _n_ An insignia used by the medical profession; modeled after the staff of Hermes.
 __caducous__ _adj_ Dropping off or shedding at an early stage of development, as the gills of most amphibians or the sepals or stipules of certain plants.